google-sites-login/Javascript-Snake/README.md

 # Javascript Snake
- This is a game where you can \neat apples while trying not \nto crash into walls!
+ This is a game where you can eat apples while trying not to crash into walls!